GitHub Actions

 Step 1.
 Run a scan

-The first step runs a scan with a name, an API token and a target hostname.
-In this example, we are re-runing a previous scan by its ID.
+The first step runs a scan with a name, an API token, and a target hostname.
+In this example, we are re-running a previous scan using its ID.

 - name: Scan Start